Cushioncraft: CC6

 The CC6 concept hovercraft was designed circa 1966.
 This was to be a small vehicle/passenger craft (4 to 6 cars and 30 to 40 passengers) using the quiet centrifugal fan configuration for lift and propulsion developed from the CC4 and CC5.

 The Cushioncraft CC-6 18-ton mixed-traffic ferry craft was to be built jointly by the Vosper Thorneycroft shipbuilding group at Portsmouth.
 This was the effect of an agreement between Vosper and Cushioncraft, under which Vosper were to be major sub-contractors in the construction of the craft.
 Development was to be financed jointly by Cushioncraft and the National Research Development Corporation (NRDC).
 Cushioncraft's facilities at St Helen's, IoW, were considered inadequate for CC-6 production.

 CC7

 The CC7 was a development of the CC5, built in aluminium with inflatable side decks - the first Cushioncraft to use a gas turbine engine (all previous being piston).
 A stretched version offering 17 passenger places was proposed after the company was taken over by BHC.

-Power Plant Lift and thrust engine: one United Aircraft of Canada ST-6B60DK marine gas turbine (a modified Pratt & Whitney Canada ST6) developing 390 b.h.p. at 6,000 r.p:m.
+The CC7 was 24 ft 4 in long with a beam of 15 ft 2 in beam inflated, and 7 ft 8 in high.
+It would fit in a standard air-freighting crate 30 ft X 8 ft X 8 ft in size.

-Dimensions Overall length 24 ft 4in; overall beam 15 ft 2in; beam with sidebodies deflated 7 ft 6in; height 7 ft 8in.
-The craft, with spares, will fit a standard air-freighting crate 30 ft X 8 ft X 8 ft in size.
+The lift and thrust engine was a United Aircraft of Canada ST-6B60DK marine gas turbine (a modified Pratt & Whitney Canada ST6) developing 390 bhp at 6,000 rpm.
+It could achieve a maximum of 50 knots and climb a 1 in 6 gradient.
+The endurance was 2 hours.